 Here is the real magic of the REPAYE: If your monthly payment doesn’t cover the interest that accrues on your loan, the government will cover: 100% of the unpaid interest on subsidized loans for the first three years and 50% of the accruing interest for the rest of the loan.
-They also pay 50% of the interest due on all unsubsidized loans for the life of the loan.
-So assuming you have $300,000 in direct subsidized loans at 6.25% interest in the first year would be about $18,750 but you paid only about $5,184.
-In the first 3 years the government will pay 50% of the unpaid interest while the rest accumulates and here is where the trouble begins.
+In addition, the plan will pay 50% of the interest on all unsubsidized loans for the life of the loan.
+So using our hypothetical $70,000 income from above and assuming $300,000 in unsubsidized loans at 6.25%, in the first year interest would be about $18,750 but we paid only about $5,160.
+The government will pay 50% of the unpaid interest while the rest accumulates – but does not accrue – and here is where the trouble begins.

 Weddings and REPAYE – a dangerous mix!

-Sally’s significant other proposes and she said “Yes.” (gosh that was painful to type) Her significant other is in finance and earns $100,000 and has no significant student loans.
-If Sally stays in REPAYE and gets married, her monthly payment jumps to $1,211 a month!
-If she was in PAYE her monthly payment would only be only $378 a month.
+Sally’s significant other proposes and she said “Yes.” (gosh that was painful to type) Her significant other is in finance and earns $100,000 and has no student loans.
+If Sally gets married, her monthly payment increases to $1,400; however, if she was in PAYE her monthly payment would only be only $622 a month.
 Why the difference?
-Because in REPAYE you MUST include your spouse’s income and student loans while in PAYE you have the option of including only yourself if you file your taxes “married filing separately.”
-Sure there are some tax disadvantages to “married filing separately” – but not $833 a month of a disadvantage.
+Because in REPAYE you MUST include your spouse’s income and student loans in calculations while PAYE give you the option of including only yourself by filing taxes “married filing separately.”
+There are some tax disadvantages to “married filing separately” – but not $780 a month of a disadvantage.
 The more she and her significant other earn, the worse REPAYE gets.
 There is no limit to the monthly payment and at some point they could end up paying MORE than under a standard repayment plan.

-A second consideration is that Sally will lose the benefit of having 50% of her interest paid for by the government.
-The end result will be a significant increase in the balance forgiven (> $130,000) at the end of the loan.
-Since forgiven loans are treated as income, there will be more federal tax to pay.
+A second consideration is that Sally will lose the benefit of having 50% of her interest paid by the government.
+This benefit is unique to REPAYE.
+The result can be an increase in the balance at the end of the loan.
+Since loan forgiveness is treated as income, there will be more federal tax to pay.
 Also, since PAYE has a shorter repayment timeframe – there will be less time to save.
-Lastly, if she doesn’t file taxes in the first year of marriage as “married filing separately” Sally will likley no longer qualify for PAYE as the combined income will be too high to qualify.
+Lastly, if she doesn’t file taxes in the first year of marriage as “married filing separately” Sally may no longer qualify for PAYE as the combined income may be too high.
 So planning is essential.